-The objective of this phase is to withhold nutrients and moisture, creating a stressed condition in the seedlings so that height growth will cease, terminal buds will develop, and root collar diameter will increase.
-During this growth phase the seedlings are removed from the twice-weekly irrigation/fertilization schedule.
-Levels of applied nitrogen are reduced and phosphorous and potassium levels increased to achieve the objective.
+The objective of this phase is to withhold moisture, creating a stressed condition in the seedlings so that height growth will cease, terminal buds will develop, and root collar diameter will increase.
+During this growth phase the seedlings are removed from the twice weekly irrigation/fertilization schedule.

-Seedlings are now irrigated only when the medium has become barely moist.
+Seedlings are now irrigated only when medium has become barely moist.
 Our greenhouse technicians daily select seedlings at random, remove the rootplug from the cell, and visually examine and feel the medium for dryness.
-Although quite subjective, we feel this method has some advantages.
+Although guite subjective, we feel this method has some advantages.
 One advantage is that disease and insects can be surveyed at the same time, and by random selection, the seedlings that are seldom examined because of inaccessibility are also checked.
 By inspecting the root plug, we also gain some insight as to how the root system is developing.